YOUR DIRECT CONNECTION TO ISRAEL’S BEST HOSPITALS

 1. Send medical documentation for a free evaluation to see if the patient is eligible for the treatment.

-2. Have a remote consultation with Prof. Stepensky.
+2. Receive a remote consultation with Prof. Stepensky.

 3. Receive a treatment plan and cost estimate.

-5. Receive the injection of CAR-T and remain as an inpatient for two-weeks to manage side effects.
+6. Receive the infusion of CAR-T and remain as an inpatient for two-weeks to manage side effects.
 The patient stays in isolation with only the person who arrived as their escort during the treatment.

-7. Undergo a PET CT to evaluate the success of the treatment one month after the injection and again six months afterward.
+8. Undergo a PET CT to evaluate the success of the treatment (One month after the infusion of the T-cells).

 car-t-myeloma-israel-stepensky_0.jpg